douglasgreen/outlines/mathematics/mathematics.md

 ### Basics of Sequences and Series

 1. **Sequences:** A sequence is an ordered list of numbers that often follow a specific rule or pattern.
 Each number in a sequence is called a term.
-For example, the sequence of even numbers \(2, 4, 6, 8, \ldots\) follows the pattern of adding 2 to the previous term.
+For example, the sequence of even numbers $`2, 4, 6, 8, \ldots\) follows the pattern of adding 2 to the previous term.
 2. **Series:** A series is the sum of the terms of a sequence.
 An infinite series is a series where the sequence goes on indefinitely.
-For instance, the sum of the first \(n\) even numbers is a finite series, while the sum of all even numbers is an infinite series.
+For instance, the sum of the first $`n\) even numbers is a finite series, while the sum of all even numbers is an infinite series.

 ### Convergence and Divergence

 1. **Convergence:** An infinite series converges if the sum of its terms approaches a finite number as more and more terms are added.
-For example, the series \(1/2 + 1/4 + 1/8 + 1/16 + \ldots\) converges to 1.
+For example, the series $`1/2 + 1/4 + 1/8 + 1/16 + \ldots\) converges to 1.
 2. **Divergence:** An infinite series diverges if the sum of its terms does not approach a finite limit.
-For example, the harmonic series \(1 + 1/2 + 1/3 + 1/4 + \ldots\) is divergent, as its sum grows without bound.
+For example, the harmonic series $`1 + 1/2 + 1/3 + 1/4 + \ldots\) is divergent, as its sum grows without bound.
 3. **Tests for Convergence:** There are various tests to determine the convergence of a series, such as the ratio test, the root test, and the integral test.
 These tests are crucial in the study of series and are often applied in complex mathematical and real-world problems.

 ### Applications in Analysis and Computation